responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/my-first-blog.md

     </tr>
   </tbody>
 </table>

+Results show that the deepest architectures offer the best NCTI scores.
+The depth of a network is closely related to its ability to learn and represent complex features and patterns from the training data, which contributes to a model's superior transferability.
+The different performances between ResNet and DenseNet could be attributed to the way DenseNet connects each layer to every other layer in a feed-forward fashion, which, while efficient in parameter use and reducing overfitting, may not capture as complex a feature hierarchy as ResNet.
+Models like MnasNet, MobileNetV2, and InceptionV3, designed for efficiency and speed with a compromise on depth, understandably score lower in transferability, as reflected by their NCTI scores.

 Then, we evaluated the transferability of the supervised pre-trained models, in terms of weighted Kendall' τ, and obtained the exact same result as the one presented in the paper: 0.843.